LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-synology-docker.md

 1. In the Synology GUI start up the app Container Manager.
 2. Go to Register.
 3. Search for `logitechmediaserver` and download the `lmscommunity/logitechmediaserver` image.
-4. Select the `stable` tag.
+4. Select the `latest` tag.
 The image will now download.

 ## Configure the Docker container